chrisizeful/Operations/README.md

 # Operations
 [![NuGet](https://img.shields.io/nuget/v/GodotOperations.svg)](https://www.nuget.org/packages/GodotOperations/)

 Operations provides a quick and efficient way to programmatically create animations and complex behavior trees in the Godot game engine.
 A large collection of built-in operations are provided, with custom operations being very easy to make.
-It is available it both C# and GDSCript.
+It is available in both C# and GDSCript.

 For API usage and examples, see either the [GDScript README](https://github.com/chrisizeful/Operations/tree/main/addons/OperationsScript) or the [C# README](https://github.com/chrisizeful/Operations/tree/main/addons/OperationsSharp).
 The two APIs are essentially identical - with minor differences due to GDSCript language limitations.
 The only major difference is that operations are not pooled in GDScript.